 To maintain state licensure as a professional counselor, career counselors must obtain continuing education credits through workshops, conferences, presentations, and/or research to name a few formats.
 In addition, those with NCDA certifications are also required to pursue professional development in the field of career services.

-SCHOOL PROFILES FOR ALL ONLINE MASTER'S IN COUNSELING PROGRAMS FOR POST-GRADUATE CERTIFICATION IN CAREER COUNSELING
+ONLINE MASTER'S IN COUNSELING PROGRAMS FOR POST-GRADUATE CERTIFICATION IN CAREER COUNSELING

 What are the certification and licensure requirements?